Stunt Driving Charge in Ontario: Penalties, Process & Defence Options

 In practical terms, most drivers have three options:

-• deal with the charge themselves;
+- deal with the charge themselves;

-• work toward a resolution in court;
+- work toward a resolution in court;

-• hire a stunt driving lawyer or licensed paralegal to review the evidence and handle the case.
+- hire a stunt driving lawyer or licensed paralegal to review the evidence and handle the case.

-Because stunt driving proceeds by summons and the penalties can be severe, many drivers decide to get legal advice before taking a position on the charge.
+That usually becomes clear only after disclosure is requested and reviewed.
+Because stunt driving proceeds by summons and the penalties can be severe, it is usually worth getting legal advice before taking a position on the charge.

 How to Fight Stunt Driving in Ontario: Step-By-Step Process